 needs to really examine it, and assume there is something issue to be found, even if it’s buried in the details.

-As experienced Michigan DUI lawyers, we know, from experience, that better results can only be had by presuming that there is something to be found, and then digging for it, rather than just waiting for something to “jump out.”
+As experienced Michigan DUI lawyers, my team and I know, from experience, that better results can only be had by presuming that there is something to be discovered at the outset of a case, and then digging for it, rather than just waiting for something to “jump out.”

 Accordingly, we need to squeeze every possible bit of advantage out of it.